kolenaIO/autoarena/README.md

 TODO, EOD 8/31:

-- [ ] query error handling -- particularly queries that can fail, like:
+- [x] query error handling -- particularly queries that can fail, like:
     - deletion of a judge with ratings
     - adding a model with a duplicate name
-- [ ] creation of non-Ollama judge types: OpenAI, Anthropic, Cohere, Gemini, Custom
+- [x] creation of non-Ollama judge types: OpenAI, Anthropic, Cohere, Gemini
+- [ ] flow to create fine-tuned custom judge
 - [ ] restarts of failed, crashed, or partial judge runs
-- [ ] delete a model
+- [x] delete a model
 - [ ] view the responses submitted by a model
-- [ ] download a model's responses from the UI
+- [x] download a model's responses from the UI
 - [ ] view existing votes on h2h matchups